cromelex/pages-garden/content/technology/ESP sensors for ESPHome.md

 - [[projects/CO2 sensor|A cheap CO2 sensor to help monitor air quality in our home]]

 ## Flashing in Bazzite / Aurora / Bluefin
-If you are trying to flash a ESP using one of these OS, you need to run the following after connecting the USB:
+If you are trying to flash a ESP using one of these OS, you need to run the following after connecting the USB.
+Some ESP32 devices show as `ttyACM0` and other as `ttyUSB0`, so the exact command will depend on that.

 `sudo chmod 777 /dev/ttyACM0`

+`sudo chmod 777 /dev/ttyUSB0`

 Otherwise your browser will not be able to connect to the device.
 You don't need to add any additional permissions to the browsers in Flatseal.